jaredpek/RC-Tank/README.md

-Created a simple RC car that can be controlled using Blynk.
+Created a simple RC Tank that can be remotely controlled using Blynk.